 President Pestello launched a task force, including SLU’s infectious disease experts, to closely monitor the situation.
 This group, and the University leadership more broadly, continues to follow the lead of the Centers for Disease Control (CDC) as we work to maintain the health and safety of our community.

 As campus-wide guidance changes, the University is working to communicate that to students, faculty and staff.
-That includes reminders about health precautions, and changes to travel advisories.
-These communications are available in the sidebar of this website.

 Patients who meet clinical criteria to be tested for COVID-19 will be able to get tested.
 At this time, we do not have wide access to testing and cannot provide it for individuals who do not have any symptoms.
 Because kits are currently limited, we cannot be used at this time for healthy individuals.